olofd/react-native-photos-framework/README.md

 # react-native-photos-framework

 ###Example project
-####NOTE: This is not a GUI-component, it's an API.
+####NOTE: This is not a UI-component, it's an API.
 The example project just shows off some of the the capabilities of this API.
 ![](https://media.giphy.com/media/3o6Ztqdc8OF3FAgAiQ/source.gif)

 ###Description